DaGeRe/peass/README.md

 # Funding

-The creation of this project was funded by a PhD scholarship of Hanns-Seidel-Stiftung (https://www.hss.de/).
+The creation of this project was funded by
+* a PhD scholarship of Hanns-Seidel-Stiftung (https://www.hss.de/) and
+* the research project "PermanEnt" by the Federal Ministry of Education and Research of Germany.

 # Citation